martyngigg/poppins-pr-qa/README.md

   poppins.couldYouPlease('pr-qa');

-  // pr - added when the pull request is opened poppins.plugins.prQA.firstReviewComment = 'Thanks for the changes!
-The following points are to aid the reviewers.\n' +
+  // pr - added when the pull request is opened poppins.plugins.prQA.comment = 'Thanks for the changes!
+Here's some things that will be checked.
 	'...'
-  // added when the keyword defined for shipping is used in a comment poppins.plugins.prQA.secondReviewComment = ''
 };
 ```